tramex/tramex/README.md

 Tramex is a project conducted in Télécom Paris with the support of the CMA IMTfor5G+ project in the context of France 2030 program.
 The goal of the project is to design a teaching tool for 4G and 5G air interface and access networks procedures.
 The tool is developed in Rust language.
-It can both be used inside a web environnement for the design of labs supporing lectures.
+It can be used inside a web environnement for the design of labs supporting lectures.
 It can also be used in a standalone environment.

 - Demo available at <https://tramex.github.io/tramex/>